 Calls are the redheaded stepchild of the lead gen world (no offense to redheaded stepchildren).

 Unless you market for a ‘call heavy’ industry (dental, legal, tire, medical, automotive, home services, etc.), most marketers scoff at phone calls.
 They insist on landing page form fills.
-Phone calls, in their mind, are simply a distraction from the real purpose of a landing page: filling out a form.
+Calls, in their mind, are simply a distraction from the real purpose of a landing page: filling out a form.

 One of our clients is a B2B technology company.
 They are a very non-call-centric business.
 Last month they produced nearly 2400 leads.
 About 98% of those leads were form-fills of some sort.

-Only about 2% of their leads were phone calls.
+Only about 2% of their leads were calls.

 And yet, when the month was over, phone calls accounted for 37% of their total new accounts.
 How is that possible?
 How could 2% of their leads account for 37% of their new accounts?